How do ice sheets respond to a warming ocean?

-Nick Golledge, a senior research fellow with the Antarctic Research Centre, is studying glacier movement in the Transantarctic Mountains in an effort to find out how the East Antarctic Ice Sheet (EAIS) – the largest reservoir of fresh water on Earth – is likely to respond to a warming ocean.
+Nick Golledge is studying glacier movement in the Transantarctic Mountains in an effort to find out how the ice sheets will respond to a warming ocean.

 Working with Oliver Marsh, a PhD student from the University of Canterbury, and with support from Antarctica New Zealand field officer Stu Arnold, Golledge installed eight GPS receivers along the length of the Skelton Glacier in early December 2011.

-Large glaciers like the Skelton and the Beardmore – which Golledge studied in 2010 – channel ice off the EAIS down to the Ross Ice Shelf.
-At sea level, the velocity of these glaciers can exceed 300 km per year, but Golledge says his team’s research has revealed a “significant diurnal variation” – the glaciers accelerate and decelerate in response to the daily tides, as far as 10 km inland from the grounding zone.
+Large glaciers like the Skelton and the Beardmore—which Golledge studied in 2010—channel ice off the East Antarctic Ice Sheet (EAIS) down to the Ross Ice Shelf.
+At sea level, the velocity of these glaciers can exceed 300km per year, but Golledge says his team’s research has revealed a “significant diurnal variation”—the glaciers accelerate and decelerate in response to the daily tides, as far as 10km inland from the grounding zone.

 “This shows the glaciers are very sensitive to what’s happening at ocean level.”